There are around 3,600 fixed-speed cameras in the UK. But that doesn’t stop millions of motorists from breaking the speed limit every year.

 What is the criteria for a speed awareness course?

-Drivers are taught about the impact that speeding can have on other road users and will focus on refreshing their knowledge of the highway code, covering topics such as:
+Drivers are taught about the impact that speeding can have on other road users and will focus on refreshing their knowledge of the highway code, addressing topics such as:

 The course also teaches safe driving practices, aims to increase your awareness of hazards, obstacles, and other dangers, and advises on how to stay safe around other drivers and in all conditions.